ManageIQ-Exchange/manageiq-exchange-frontend/src/markdown/index.md

 ## Discovering Spins

 From the [Explore](/explore/) page, you can find the most popular Spins and recently added Spins.
 Use the [Search](/search/) tab to filter Spins by author, Spin name, or tag.
-[Browse Authors](/authors/) to find content creaters in the ManageIQ Exchange.
+[Browse Authors](/authors/) to find content creators in the ManageIQ Exchange.

 ## Managing your content

-You can see a list of your Spin Candidates and Spins associated with your GitHub account on the "My Content" page.
+You can see a list of your Spin Candidates and Spins associated with your GitHub account on the [My Content](/mycontent/) page.
 From here, you can refresh, validate, and publish your Spin Candidates to Spins.

 ***